apify/actor-whitepaper/README.md

 Building on this experience,
-we're releasing this whitepaper to introduce the philosophy of Actors to the public and receive your feedback on it.
+we're releasing this whitepaper to introduce the philosophy of Actors to other developers to receive your feedback on it.
 We aim to establish the Actor programming model as an open standard, which will help the community to more effectively build and ship reusable software automation tools,